andrewjmetzger/compose-on-unraid/docs/getting-started/your-first-compose.md

 This file contains a simple container definition for the nginx web server (the same webserver used in Swag).
 Don't worry if it doesn't make much sense, we're going to break that down later on.

 You'll need save the compose file somewhere on your server as `docker-compose.yml`.
-I am going to be doing everything from `/mnt/user/appdata/compose` so I have saved the file there, but if you're confident with file paths then you're free to put the file anywhere you like.
+I am going to be doing everything from
+{{ $APPDATA_PATH}} /compose so I have saved the file there, but if you're confident with file paths then you're free to put the file anywhere you like.

 Notice: The file name `docker-compose.yml` is a special name that docker-compose will recognise.
 You can technically name the file anything you want, but you'll have to specify that file every time.
 For the sake of simplicity, we're going with the default name of `docker-compose.yml`.